MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/business-intelligence-reporting-analytics-overview.md

 ---
-title: Use data to make smart decisions with Dynamics 365
+title: Make informed, data-based decisions with business intelligence, reporting, and analytics
-description: Learn how to use data to make smart decisions with Dynamics 365, including how business intelligence solutions evolved, how to build a modern data estate, and how to use reporting and analytics strategies to get deeper insights from your data.
+description: Learn how businesses can use data to make informed decisions.
+We cover the evolution of business intelligence solutions, and how your organization can build a data estate based on modern components, on top of solutions that support augmented analytics and embedded intelligence.
+We help you define and create reporting and analytics strategies to help gain deeper insights from the data being collected.
 author: TimoGossen
 ms.author: timogoss
 ms.date: 01/23/2024